 Purists blanch (clearly) the idea that a robot only comes close to the legendary Spanish dish, but the CEO of Br5, who goes by the name of Enrique Lillo (yes, Lillo.
 I know, say no more) insists.
 It's just the beginning, he says.
 I wouldn't blame him, on balance.

 "It's a multifunction robot: right now it cooks rice because it's connected to a Mimcook, but you could connect it to a deep fryer to make it fry potatoes, or to a grill to make it burgers and so on.
 In the end, it's an assistant", says Lillo.

 It's like orange squeezing machines where you put the oranges on top and the juice comes out.
 It's like a coffee vending machine.
 Those are robots too.
 Nobody says to the juicer hey!
 He's stealing people's jobs ”.
 No. It's just valuing human capacity.Enrique Lillo, CEO of Br5

 All the machine needs is a good recipe and the right ingredients.
 For the paella, he will make sure that the rice doesn't burn and that there is enough broth.
 And it will also do so when the cook has a well-deserved day off, or if whoever made the paella so well is hired by the competing restaurant.

-However, aware of the fury he would have unleashed, Lillo pointed out that his machine was preparing rice dishes and not paella, "otherwise the Valencians will be really angry".
-Then he risked lynching all the same, adding “but it's fun to point out that paella is the pan, not the food you cook with the pan”.
+However, aware of the fury he would have unleashed, Lillo pointed out that his machine was preparing rice dishes and not paella, "otherwise the Valencians will get really angry."
+Then he risked lynching all the same, adding "but it's funny to point out that paella is the pan, not the food you cook with the pan ”.

 Then you look for them.